pypy/pypy.org/posts/2022/07/toy-optimizer.rst

 .. code:: python

     def test_construct_example():
-        # first we need something to represent "a" and "b".
-In our limited
+        # first we need something to represent
+        # "a" and "b".
+In our limited view, we don't
-        # view, we don't where they come from, so we will define them with
+        # know where they come from, so we will define
-        # a pseudo-operation called "getarg" which takes a number n
+        # them with a pseudo-operation called "getarg"
+        # which takes a number n as an argument and
-        # as an argument and returns the n-th input argument.
+        # returns the n-th input argument.
 The proper
         # SSA way to do this would be phi-nodes.

         a = Operation("getarg", [Constant(0)])